Is it better to have a baby in summer or winter?

 • Your kids are more likely to be guaranteed good weather on their birthday, which makes throwing birthday parties and celebrations a little easier to plan

-• Sunshine helps increase Vitamin D levels for both you and bub and is also important during pregnancy
+• Sunshine helps increase Vitamin D levels for both you and bub and is also important during pregnancy.
+Limiting fruit juice to 150ml a day can help keep sugar intake in check, especially during the hot weather in summer.

 • Getting out in the fresh air and sunshine can be good for your mental wellbeing as a new mum, rather than being cooped up inside for hours on end